What To Do When Your Pressure Washer Loses Pressure

 Check the Oil

 Regularly check the oil in your machine according to the manufacturer's specifications.
 Running with old or low-oil can ruin components inside the engine.
-Check your owner's manual for instructions on how often to replace the oil and what grade to use.
+Check your owner's manual for instructions on how often to

 Check the Spark Plugs